xanarin/KnowledgeTechTeamPresentation/presentation/content.md

      ` ... -- AppTest.java
 ```

-You can see the resulting directory structure contains two source files `App.java` and `AppTest.java`.
-Opening them reveals that this is your standard Java Hello World! project.

 ---

-###### Maven in a New Project continued
+### Maven in a New Project continued

-In `AppTest.java` you see it imports JUnit libraries.
-You realize you don't have those downloaded, so you cannot just run javac.
+- `AppTest.java` imports JUnit libraries
+  - You  don't have those downloaded, so you cannot just run javac!
-How would you go out and download them?
+  - How would you go out and download them?
-Enter Maven and the other file you generated: `pom.xml`.
+  - Enter Maven and the other file you generated: `pom.xml`.

 ---

-## The Project Object Model
+## The Project Object Model (pom.xml)

-Every Maven project requires a `pom.xml` file.
 This file contains everything Maven needs to know about your project.
-Here is an example of a POM file:
 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"
 xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"